TabbyML/tabby/website/blog/2023-09-26-http-streaming-back-pressure-and-cancellation/index.md

 ## What is cancellation?

 Now we know the backend is made up by the stream, and the stream usually is expensive and time-consuming.
-So what if the client abort the in-flight request because of the network issue or other intended behaviors?
-That’s why we need to implement the cancellation to stop the stream on time to save the computer resource.
+What if the client abort the in-flight request because of the network issue or other intended behaviors?
+That’s why we need to implement the cancellation to stop the stream on time in order to save the computer resource.

 ![cancellation](./cancellation.png)